 See more photos from this real trash the dress photo shoot in Mexico, and read the awesome advice the bride shared about how to make the best out of your trash the dress shoot.

-Not convinced you want to ruin your designer gown?
-I’m personally an advocate of it because, are you (or your daughter) really going to ever wear this dress again?
-Really??
-Why not have fun with it and make some memories that will last a lifetime.
 I will never, ever regret “trashing” my designer gown.
-Despite going neck deep into the ocean water and then rolling around the sand in my soaked gown, my dry cleaner was able to restore my dress to its original condition.
+Despite going neck-deep into the ocean water and then rolling around the sand in my soaked gown, my dry cleaner was able to restore my dress to its original condition.
 Still not sold on the idea of trashing your precious wedding gown?
 Then do what so many other brides do and get an inexpensive dress just for your shoot.

 But whatever you do, if you can afford to, go ahead and book a trash the dress shoot.
 You’ll be glad you did!